The responsible authority for local planning is West Oxfordshire District Council: view Local Development Framework.

 |01/06/2004 Eynsham Housing Needs Survey|

-A hearing on the Fruitlands development is to be held on 13 April.
+Pye's appeal against refusal of the Fruitlands development is to be heard on 13 April

 Like it or not, 250-plus new homes will be built here over the next 15 years.
 We need to explore the possible sites.